se-edu/learningresources/contents/performance/PerformanceProfiling.md

 ## Sampling Interval

 CPU sampling, by default in Visual Studio 2015, captures data at an interval of 10,000,000 CPU cycles.
-You can set a custom interval or do sampling based on events, such as page faults or system calls, in the sampling settings.
+You can set a custom interval or perform sampling based on events, such as page faults or system calls, in the sampling settings.

 > Read more about [other types of sampling events and how to choose sampling events](https://msdn.microsoft.com/en-us/library/ms182376.aspx).